yp/reHCstar/_includes/docs/README.md

 The easiest way for having reHC-* correctly installed on your machine is through [PyPI](https://pypi.python.org/pypi) with the command:

-    $ pip install reHCstar
+    $ pip install -vv reHCstar

-(Please be patient, because it can take some time to build the package and you do not see any progress message in the meanwhile.)
+(Please be patient, because it can take some time to build the package.)

 If `pip` is not available on your system (and you cannot install it following [these instructions](https://pip.pypa.io/en/latest/installing.html),